 Activating Rate Cards

-Once you’ve set up roles and rates for your account members, you’re ready to activate Rate Cards.
-After you’ve activated your Account Rate Card, it will be applied to all your projects, replacing any bill rate you’ve set for account members.
+Once you’ve set up roles and rates for your account members, you’re ready to enabled Rate Cards.
+After you’ve enabled your default Account Rate Card, it will be applied to all your projects, replacing any bill rate you’ve set for account members.
 When your employees track time, the bill rate that’s applied will come from the rate that’s tied to that individual’s role.

 Creating a Custom Rate Card